MicrosoftDocs/ATADocs/ATPDocs/atp-technical-faq.md

 ## Where can I get a license for Azure Advanced Threat Protection (ATP)?

-If you have an active Enterprise Agreement, you can download the software from the Microsoft Volume Licensing Center (VLSC).

-If you acquired a license for Enterprise Mobility + Security (EMS) directly via the Office 365 portal or through the Cloud Solution Partner (CSP) licensing model and you do not have access to Azure ATP through the Microsoft Volume Licensing Center (VLSC), contact Microsoft Customer Support to obtain the process to activate Azure Advanced Threat Protection (ATP).
+If you acquired a license for Enterprise Mobility + Security 5 (EMS 5) directly via the Office 365 portal or through the Cloud Solution Partner (CSP) licensing model and you do not have access to Azure ATP through the Microsoft Volume Licensing Center (VLSC), contact Microsoft Customer Support to obtain the process to activate Azure Advanced Threat Protection (ATP).

-## What should I do if the Azure ATP Standalone Sensor won’t start?
+## What should I do if the Azure ATP sensor or standalone sensor won’t start?
 Look at the most recent error in the current error log (Where Azure ATP is installed under the "Logs" folder).

 ## How can I test Azure ATP?